Canadian Measles Outbreak Linked To Unvaccinated Child

-A measles outbreak in Vancouver, Canada has affected at least nine people so far.
+A measles outbreak in Vancouver, British Columbia, Canada, has affected at least nine people so far.
 The cases seem to center around public schools in the city with a handful of the cases being traced to the French-language schools in the city.

 CBC News reports that a local man has admitted that the outbreak just might be his fault.
 Emmanuel Bilodeau sat down with the news source and admitted that his son is very likely patient zero in the recent outbreak.

-Bilodeau revealed that his son contracted the disease during a family holiday Vietnam several months back and it’s likely that he brought the illness back with him when they returned home.
+Bilodeau revealed that his son contracted the disease during a family holiday in Vietnam several months back and it’s likely that he brought the illness back with him when they returned home.
 He also noted that his other two children began showing symptoms shortly after the first was officially diagnosed.

 Unfortunately, by the time it was caught, the illness had already spread outward into the student body of the schools his children attended.

-Emmanuel – who is a father-of-three – admitted that none of his children were vaccinated.
+Emmanuel, a father-of-three, admitted that none of his children were vaccinated.
 The loving father says that he and his ex-wife chose not to vaccinate the children when they were young because they feared a link between childhood vaccines and autism.
 He also told the news source that they distrusted the science at that time.

 Father at centre of measles outbreak didn't vaccinate children due to autism fears https://t.co/9zdqm0OgNM pic.twitter.com/O3UfDR9HRY